Why Trade Shows Are Still a Top Source of B2B Sales Leads in 2026

 Pre-event outreach steps:

-- Pull the attendee list: Most events publish an attendee directory or allow badge scanning apps pre-event.
-Build your target list 3–4 weeks before the show.
+- Pull the attendee list 3-4 weeks before: Most events publish an attendee directory or allow badge scanning apps pre-event.
+Build your target list early and prioritize by ICP fit.

 - Run outbound sequences 2-3 weeks before: Subject line: “Will you be at [event]?”
 Body: 3 sentences — who you are, why relevant to them, request for a 20-min coffee meeting at the event.

-- Use the event as the CTA: "Let's meet at our booth — I'll have our team lead ready for you" is a higher-converting CTA than a standard calendar link because it reduces the commitment.
+- Use the event as the CTA: “Let’s meet at our booth — I’ll have our team lead ready for you” converts higher than a standard calendar link because it reduces the commitment level.

-- Block meeting slots on your team's calendar: Pre-booked meetings at industry events convert significantly higher than booth drop-ins because the prospect has committed to the time before arriving.
+- Block meeting slots on your team’s calendar: Pre-booked meetings at industry events convert significantly higher than booth drop-ins because the prospect has committed time before arriving.

 For the email sequences that power pre-event outreach, see the guide on B2B sales email templates.